kairosity/mp2-tunnel-focus/testing.md

  __FIX 1:__ ???

+ __ISSUE 2:__ When the countdown ends on a mobile device, the alarm did not play.

+ __FIX 2:__ This happens because to protect users from an aural onslaught, mobile browsers have specific rules about unsolicited audio playing, thus audio must be actively triggered by the user

 - ## closeTimer()

 __FUNCTION SUMMARY:__ This closes down the timer and removes it from sight when the X button is clicked.